 If you would find it helpful, as well as you and a member of our staff, your review could also involve:

 - any relatives or friends who are helping to care for you

 - someone you would like to represent your views

 Everyone involved in the review will have a chance to share their views.

 We may not always need to meet with you to discuss how things are going.
 For example, if your needs have not changed and you are happy that your support is working well you may tell us about your situation by writing, emailing or phoning us.

 We will check back with you to make sure that we have clearly understood what you have told us.
 We will also keep a written record of your review that will show what we have agreed.

 If you have a support plan, but are not receiving long-term services or funded care and support from us, we will review your plan with you within the first three months.
 If everything is working well for you we will give you details of how to contact us if anything changes.

-For more information about the review process see our leaflet:
+For more information about the review process, visit our support review page.

 If you don't agree with the outcome of your review